Minute to Understanding: What is endometriosis?

 What is Endometriosis?

-Learn all about endometriosis in this Minute to Understanding from the Jackson Laboratory.
+Learn all about endometriosis in this Minute to Understanding from The Jackson Laboratory.

 Endometriosis is a widespread condition, affecting 200 million people with uteruses worldwide.
 Treatments, such as hormonal birth control and surgery can help reduce symptom, but there is no cure yet.
 Scientists are still studying endometriosis.
 More investigation is needed, but research is underfunded.
 Due to this, patient led advocacy groups are spreading awareness.
 They are working towards a future with less stigma and more hope for those with endometriosis.